 1. Gross Profit Margin

-What it is: Revenue minus direct costs (like team salaries and contractor fees), expressed as a percentage of revenue.
+Revenue minus direct costs (team salaries, contractor fees), as a % of revenue

 2. Net Profit Margin